-The Finance Sub-Committee is recommended to:
+The Children and Families Committee is recommended to:

-- (a) Approve the indicative budget envelope for all committees as a way of setting financial targets in support of achieving a balanced budget for 2024/25. - (b) Note that officers will develop further proposals in consultation with members to enable wider stakeholder consultation prior to approval by Council. - (c) Note that Committees will be presented with the opportunity to further review financial proposals, designed to achieve a balanced budget, as part of their January cycle of meetings prior to recommendations being made to Council for approval.
+- (a) Note the indicative budget envelope for this committee, as approved at the Finance Sub-Committee on 2 November, as a way of setting financial targets in support of achieving a balanced budget for 2024/25. - (b) Note that officers will develop further proposals in consultation with Members to enable wider stakeholder consultation prior to approval by Council. - (c) Note that Committees will be presented with the opportunity to further review financial proposals, designed to achieve a balanced budget, as part of their January cycle of meetings prior to recommendations being made to Council for approval.